-A primary care provider (PCP) is a person you may see first for checkups and health problems.
+A primary care provider (PCP) is a person you may consult or see first for checkups and health problems.
 PCPs can help manage your overall health.
 If you have a health care plan, find out what type of practitioner can serve as your PCP.

 - The term "generalist" often refers to medical doctors (MDs) and doctors of osteopathic medicine (DOs) who specialize in internal medicine, family practice, or pediatrics.

 - Obstetrician/Gynecologists (OB/GYNs) are doctors who specialize in obstetrics and gynecology, including women's health care, wellness, and prenatal care.
 Many women use an OB/GYN as their PCP.

 - Nurse practitioners (NPs) are nurses with graduate training.
 They can serve as a PCP in family medicine (FNP), pediatrics (PNP), adult care (ANP), or geriatrics (GNP).
 Others are trained to address women's health care (common concerns and routine screenings) and family planning.
 NPs can prescribe medicines.

 - A physician assistant (PA) can provide a wide range of services in collaboration with a Doctor of Medicine (MD) or a Doctor of Osteopathic Medicine (DO) and can also serve as a PCP.